Melancias/ad_projecto4/README.md

         dict_factory - a static function that turns the result of a query to the sqlite database into a dictionary

         connect:db   - checks if the database exists.
-If it does, it connects, if it doesn't, it creats it and connects
+If it does, it connects, if it doesn't, it creates it and connects

     queries.py